HMS Glasgow (C21): Norwegian Campaign

 Glasgow remained allocated to the Home Fleet during the first year of the Second World War, under the command of Captain Frank Pegram from July 1939 to April 1940.

 With war approaching, Glasgow sailed on 2 September 1939 from Grimsby to patrol off the Norwegian coast with Humber Force to intercept any German commerce raider attempting to reach the Atlantic or any blockade runner returning to Germany.
-While operating with the Humber Force she in company with the cruisers Southampton and Edinburgh was subjected to a heavy air attack by the Luftwaffe on 9 October 1939, but suffered no damage despite 120 bombs being dropped on the ships.
+While operating with the Humber Force, she, in company with the cruisers Southampton and Edinburgh, was subjected to a heavy air attack by the Luftwaffe on 9 October 1939, but suffered no damage despite 120 bombs being dropped on the ships.

 On the outbreak of war, she operated off the Scandinavian coast, and in November was off the coast of Norway with two destroyers in the hope of intercepting the German passenger ship which had sailed from Murmansk.
 This was unsuccessful, but on 12 February 1940, she captured the German trawler off Tromsø.

 On 9 April 1940, she was attacked off Bergen by Junkers Ju 88 and Heinkel He 111 aircraft and damaged by two near misses.
 Both bombs fell about 15 ft from the ship's side, one bursting on impact abreast station 70 and the other under water further forward.
-A large proportion of the bomb which burst on impact entered the ship 3 ft above the lower deck level, holing an area of approximately 6 by 3 ft with about 60 scattered splinters entering the ship's side in all.
-The ship's movement allowed a considerable quantity of water to enter the hull causing the messdecks between stations 53 – 74 to be flooded by 1 ft of water.
+A large proportion of the bomb, which burst on impact entered the ship 3 ft above the lower deck level, holing an area of approximately 6 by 3 ft with about 60 scattered splinters entering the ship's side in all.
+The ship's movement allowed a considerable quantity of water to enter the hull, causing the mess decks between stations 53 and 74 to be flooded by 1 ft of water.
 Some minor underwater damage and a small amount of flooding occurred further forward, probably as a result of the other bomb.
-In addition the forward 'A' turret was temporarily out of action.
+In addition, the forward 'A' turret was temporarily out of action.
 Two crew members were killed and five were wounded.
-After returning to Scapa Flow on 10 April for temporary repairs and transfer of the dead and wounded the ship returned to sea 22 hours later.
+After returning to Scapa Flow on 10 April for temporary repairs and transfer of the dead and wounded, the ship returned to sea 22 hours later.

 On 11 April 1940, during the Allied campaign in Norway in World War II, Glasgow, along with and six s landed troops near Harstad and three days later on 14 April, again in company with Sheffield and ten destroyers, landed an advance force of Royal Marines at Namsos to seize and secure the wharves and approaches to the town, preparatory to the landing of a larger Allied force.
 On 23 April Glasgow, Sheffield, and six destroyers landed the first part of the 15th Infantry Brigade in Åndalsnes.
 On 29 April, she evacuated King Haakon and Crown Prince Olav of Norway, Nygaardsvold's Cabinet and part of the Norwegian gold reserves when they fled from Molde to Tromsø, escaping the advancing German forces.
 She then departed to the United Kingdom on 1 May, carrying among others the Minister of Foreign Affairs Halvdan Koht and the Minister of Defence Birger Ljungberg.